trufflesuite/trufflesuite.com/public/tutorials/truffle-and-metamask.md

 # Truffle and Metamask

 <p class="alert alert-warning">
-  <strong>Note:</strong>: Since this tutorial was published, we have released [Ganache](/ganache) a personal blockchain and a replacement to the TestRPC.
+  **Update**: Since this tutorial was published, we have released [Ganache](/ganache) a personal blockchain and a replacement to the TestRPC.
 We have kept this tutorial unaltered for historical reasons, but for the most up-to-date information on using Truffle with Metamask, we highly recommend checking out [our documentation](/docs/advanced/truffle-with-metamask).
 </p>

 This article was originally written by Dan Finlay and published as a [github gist](https://gist.github.com/flyswatter/aea93752fb90322bbe11).
 Dan has kindly allowed us to republish it here!